sola-studio/.github/profile/README.md

 ## Services

+### Interface Clarity

+Structured review of screens, copy, and flows — mapping where users hesitate, stop, or misread.
+Available as UI/UX Review for broader scoped work, or as Conversion Friction Series for a single defined conversion flow.

 ### Frontend Partner

 Ongoing frontend implementation support inside an existing team and codebase.
 Useful when frontend work needs to keep moving, but opening a full-time role is not the right next step.

 ### Accessibility Review & Remediation Support

 Scoped accessibility review with prioritised findings and practical next steps.
 Remediation support available for agreed issues based on review findings.

-### UI/UX and Interface Clarity Support

-Review and structuring support for existing pages, forms, flows, web apps, and implementation-facing screen decisions.

 ---